-Are There Any Benefits To Forearm Sleeve Weights?
+Benefits To Forearm Sleeve Weights?

 One recent study proves that weighted clothing -including weighted forearm sleeves– can benefit your body agility-wise.
 In fact, the study suggests that when used up to 50% of your training sessions, weighted clothing improves your performance up to 10%.

 Agility aside, weighted arm sleeves also protect your shoulders and elbows.
 How?
 By emphasizing on your lower arm area, this type of weighted clothing prevents severe injuries due to excessive stress on your elbow and shoulder joints.
 Cool, huh?